Welcome to GPOP!

 We are an independent, national body, with membership that is currently primarily English speaking.
-As we continually welcome peers who serve as the right hand of their respective board or CEO within any public Canadian cegep, college or post-secondary institute, we ratified our name change in both English and French.
+As we continually welcome peers who serve as the right hand of their respective board or CEO within any public Canadian college, institution, cégep, university or other organization within the Canadian post-secondary education sector, we ratified our name change in both English and French.
 In launching our new name, we also proudly reflect our alignment with CICan, Colleges and Institutes Canada.

 Formally, we are CICan:Governance and President’s Office Professionals(GPOP) or, in French, Professionnels de la gouvernance et des bureaux des directeurs généraux de CICan (PGBDG) .
-If you qualify for membership and would like to learn more, check our Are You A Member? page.
+If you qualify for membership and would like to learn more, check out the drop down menus under the ‘About’ tab.

 - 1995: A small group of counterparts founded the Professional Board Staff Network (PBSN) as a peer network and professional development body for people contributing in governance capacities to Canadian colleges; members held an inaugural network meeting in Victoria, BC.